justin4v/ZettelNotes/Design/设计模式/Abstract Factory.md

 ![[Abstract Factory一般结构.png]]

 ## 解释
-- AbstractFactory (WidgetFactory)
+- `AbstractFactory (WidgetFactory)`
 	- declares an interface for operations that create abstract product objects.
-- ConcreteFactory (MotifWidgetFactory, PMWidgetFactory)
+- `ConcreteFactory (MotifWidgetFactory, PMWidgetFactory)`
 	-  implements the operations to create concrete product objects.
--  AbstractProduct (Window, ScrollBar)
+-  `AbstractProduct (Window, ScrollBar)`
 	- declares an interfacefor a type of product object.
--  ConcreteProduct (MotifWindow, MotifScrollBar)
+-  `ConcreteProduct (MotifWindow, MotifScrollBar)`
 	-  defines a product objecttobecreated bythe corresponding concrete factory.
 	-  implements theAbstractProduct interface.
-- Client
+- `Client`
 	- uses *only interfaces declared by AbstractFactory and AbstractProduct* classes

 # 协作
-- Normally a single instance of a ConcreteFactory class is created at run-time.
+- Normally a single instance of a `ConcreteFactory` class is created at run-time.
-- AbstractFactory defers creation of product objects to its ConcreteFactory subclass.
+- `AbstractFactory` defers creation of product objects to its ConcreteFactory subclass.

 # 效果
 ## 优点
-1. It isolates concrete classes.
+1. It isolates concrete classes: The Abstract Factory pattern helps you control the classes of objectsthat an application creates.
+Because a factory encapsulates the responsibility and the process of creating product objects,it isolates clients from implementation classes.
+Clients manipulate instances through their abstract interfaces.
+Product class names are isolated in the implementation of the concrete factory;they do not appear in client code.
-2. It makes exchanging product families easy
+2. It makes exchanging product families easy.
+3. It promotes consistency among products : When product objects in a family are designed towork together,it's important that an application use objects from only one family at a time.
+AbstractFactory makes this easy to enforce.

+## 缺点
+- Supporting new kinds of `Products` is difficult : Extending abstract factories to produce new kinds of Products isn't easy.That's because theAbstractFactory interface fixesthe set of products that can be created.Supporting new kindsof products requires extending the factory interface, which involves changing the AbstractFactoryclass and all of its subclasses.
+Wediscuss one solution to this problem in the Implementation section